 As a small business owner, it’s smart to look for ways to help your company get ahead.
-However, there’s a difference between trying to get ahead and looking for shortcuts.
-Shelf corporations often, though not always, fall into the latter category.
+However, there’s a difference between trying to get ahead and looking for potentially detrimental shortcuts.
+Shelf corporations may fall into the latter category.

 , after you establish excellent business credit scores.
 There’s just one problem: If you purchase a shelf corporation and use it to access small business loans, you might be guilty of committing fraud.

 What Is a Shelf Corporation?

-A shelf corporation, also known as a “shelf company” or “aged corporation”, is a corporation that’s formed and then “put on a shelf” where it will age for several years.
+A shelf corporation, also known as a “shelf company” or “aged shelf corporation,” is a corporation that’s formed and then “put on a shelf” where it will age for several years.
 The company doesn’t engage in real business and often has no real assets.
-But, its owners may establish business tradelines to create a corporate credit profile and score through the business credit bureaus.
+But its owners may establish business tradelines to create a corporate credit profile and score through the business credit bureaus.